anil-dewani/anil-dewani/README.md

 - [Firefly Import Helpers](https://github.com/anil-dewani/firefly-import-helper) - An extended transactions importer for the [Firefly III](https://www.firefly-iii.org/) Personal Finance manager software.
 Dedicated modules for top banks of india, to import bank account and credit card transactions.
 - [Unix Server Backup](https://github.com/anil-dewani/unix-server-backup) - An python script focused on doing a detailed daily snapchat of linux servers and automatically uploading them to s3 enabled storage servers.
 - [AnilDewani.com](https://github.com/anil-dewani/personal-website) - Personal website coded using the JAMStack Approach using hugo framework, deployed using cloudflare workers on their worldwide CDN for lowest latency and fastest cache.
+- [SMS Transaction Parser](https://github.com/anil-dewani/sms-transaction-parser) -  FastAPI powered API codebase which accepts SMS messages as an input, auto-detects if a particular message is transactional in nature or not, and then parses out all the transactional meta-data and forwards it to Finance Management Systems.
+- [dotfiles](https://github.com/anil-dewani/dotfiles) - A central hub for all of my configuration files which i've tweaked to enhance my DX (Developer Experience).
+Comes with an install.sh script which can be used to initialise all of new systems or existing systems to adhere to the configurations automatically.
+- [Jira Dashboard](https://github.com/anil-dewani/jira-dashboard) - A bird-eye view dashboard which connects via API to your JIRA account and parses tickets assigned to you to guage your upcoming work-load to better plan your commitments.
+- [OSX-Locker](https://github.com/anil-dewani/osx-locker) - This utility changes password of your current osx user to a random password and notifies you of the new password automatically on the next working day.
+You will not have access to the newly set password until next working day arrives.
+It locks you out of your own system to enhance your work-life balance commitments.
+- [Ideas-Manager](https://github.com/anil-dewani/Ideas-Management) - Flutter based mobile application to quickly add new ideas to a cloud database and shift ideas into meaningful modes of operations to better manage them.

 ### Latest blog posts: